FrankJaco/homeassistant-wwino-addon/wonderful_wino/README.md

      * Running on http://127.0.0.1:5000
      * Running on http://172.30.33.13:5000
     2025-10-03 12:21:09,024 - werkzeug - INFO - Press CTRL+C to quit

+If everything checks out, congratulations, Wonderful Wino is up and running and ready for you to add your wine!
+You can stop right here.
+But to really make Wonderful Wino truly wwonderful, we need to configure Home Assistant a wee bit more.

+**Local To Do list:**
+If you have not do so already, install the [Local ToDo list integration](https://www.home-assistant.io/integrations/local_todo/)  now and make a ToDo list called "My Wine".

+For the connectivity between Wonderful Wino and Home Assistant / Local ToDo list a small addition to the configuration.yaml is required.
+Using the [FileEditor or VSCode addons](https://www.home-assistant.io/common-tasks/os/) to add this to your Home Assistant configuration.yaml.
+And do practice safe "yamling" by checking the configuration first in Developer Tools before restarting!

+    # Wonderful-Wino Stuff
+    rest_command:
+      wine_consumed_webhook:
+        url: "http://<your HA IP>:5000/api/consume-wine"
+        method: POST
+        content_type: "application/json"
+        payload: >
+          {
+            "item": "{{ item }}",
+            "timestamp": "{{ now().isoformat() }}"
+            {% if rating | float(0) > 0 %}
+            ,"rating": {{ rating }}
+            {% endif %}
+          }

+**Don't forget to put in your Home Assistant's IP address where indicated and restart Home Assistant for the change to take effect!***  Once restarted, you will have a new service called `rest_command.wine_consumed_webhook` that can be used in your scripts and automations.
+We will add a Home Assistant automation, two Helpers, and a dashboard later to fully enable the ToDo functionality.

+ ToDo list, an Automation, two Helpers, a small yaml edit and a dashboard.

+**Local ToDo List Integration**

+[Local ToDo list integration:](https://www.home-assistant.io/integrations/local_todo/) Permits the wines stored in the Wonderful Wino database to be accessed via a ToDo list.
+The user can see his wine along with essential wine facts in a compact form.
+Also the user can perform a subset of wine inventory tasks such as informing WWino that you consumed a bottle (which removes it from inventory and permits you to optionally rate the wine you just drank).

+*If you plan on exposing your wine collection to your voice assistant, the ToDo list is required.*

+**Once you have the Local ToDo list integration installed, create a ToDo list for your wine.
+If you want to keep things easy, use the default name of "My Wine"**

+**Home Assistant Voice Assistant  with LLM / AI**

+A functioning [Home Assistant Voice Assistant](https://www.home-assistant.io/voice_control/) enhanced with AI.
+(I personally use the [Google Gemini](https://www.home-assistant.io/integrations/google_generative_ai_conversation/) integration.)
+When your AI is enabled and properly configured, your wine facts are just a question away. *Hey Nabu,,, How many Cabs do I have?
+What is my oldest vintage?
+Which wine is rated the highest?*

+It is like having a personal sommelier available at your every whim.
+(OK, you got to open the bottle yourself!). **I will discuss AI/LLM prompts to make your voice assistant a wine expert in the general documentation.**

+**Samba Share Home Assistant Addon**

+The [Samba Share addon](https://www.home-assistant.io/common-tasks/os/) allows to you store your backup the Wonderful Wino database on another storage medium beyond your Home Assistant server.
+Also, it makes it possible to override the thumbnail image of your wine bottle to one of your own if desired.

+Click **Save** in lower right corner of this panel.
+This completes the Addon configuration.
+We are now ready to start the addon.

 ## ToDo list Automation